aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-png-bit-depth-aspose-imaging-java/_index.md

 ---
-title: "How to Change PNG Bit Depth in Java Using Aspose.Imaging"
+title: "How to Reduce Image Bit Depth in Java"
 description: "Learn how to change PNG bit depth in Java with Aspose.Imaging, compress PNG files efficiently, and set up the Maven dependency."
 date: "2026-03-23"
 weight: 1